joequant/scms/README.md

 3. CryptoLoan: (tentative name) A Smart Contract based P2P loan API.
 4. CryptoJunket: (tentative name) A Smart Contract based junket agreement API
 5. DARS: A Digital Arts Registration System

+## Background
+Smart Contracts are conceptually not new (see Nick Szabo's work), but have never been integrated into existing systems, nor provided as a proper legal service.

+### Definition
+**Smart Contract**: (noun) a digital record of a contract or agreement, which (1) contains terms that are machine interpretable and/or machine executable; (2) represents the actual agreement as accepted by signature; and (3) is stored and administered by a third party system.

+### More Information
+Lots has been written on the subject and on the project, here's a list of documents to get started (in the doc folder):
+- Published Paper: A Lawyer's Introduction to Smart Contracts
+- Patent filing: AN INFORMATION SYSTEM THAT AUTOMATES INTERPRETATION AND PERFORMANCE OF CONTRACTS INVOLVING DIGITAL ASSETS